gentutu/zenmon/readme.md

 #### Dependencies
 * my shared code [repo](https://github.com/gentutu/common)
     * either clone it at the same level or update the `LIB_DIR` variable in the makefile
+    * submodules exist, but I do not like them
 * GNU `make`
 * *A* Ryzen CPU (see the section below)
 * `ncurses` is **not** needed; I did the cursor jumping myself